dcortez2268/aws-amazon-connect/vocab-concepts-overview.md

 prompts: audio files played in call flows

-contact: interaction with a customer in your contact center
+contact: interaction with a customer in your contact center, can be voice, chat, task

 contact attributes: refer to key value pairs that contain data about a contact, they allow you to pass data between amazon connect and other services